markmarijnissen/stockticker/README.md

 * It adds 'positive' or 'negative' styling to the percentage.
 * It formats the numbers

 Finally, a controller connects the view with the model.
-Controllers deal with rendering templates, responding to DOM events, and they keep the model and view in sync.
+Controllers deal with rendering templates and responding to DOM events.
+They are the 'glue' that keeps the model and view in sync.
 Spine.js controllers have a DOM element associated with it, and some convenience methods to manipulate it.

+Here is how we connect the controller with the view:

 ```CoffeeScript
 # /app/controllers/stock.ls